jasonpatrickellykrause/istio-training/labs/2-observability.md

 1. Istio Wasm Extension Dashboard

-This dashboards shows the data about Wasm Vvirtual machines, proxy resource usage and information caching and fetching the remote Wasm modules.
+This dashboards shows the data about Wasm virtual machines, proxy resource usage and information caching and fetching the remote Wasm modules.

 1. Istio Workload Dashboard